Law Offices of

 Paul Kleven has represented both appellants and respondents in state and federal civil appeals, and is a Certified Specialist in Appellate Law.
 In order to receive such certification from the State Bar of California, a lawyer must pass a written examination in appellate law, demonstrate a high level of appellate experience, receive favorable evaluations from appellate justices and opposing counsel, and fulfill ongoing educational requirements.

-Prior to any decision in the trial court, Mr. Kleven can assist trial counsel to ensure that all issues are prperly preserved for a possible appeal.
+Prior to any decision in the trial court, Mr. Kleven can assist trial counsel to ensure that all issues are properly preserved for a possible appeal.
 After a case has been won or lost at the trial level, he will consult with potential clients and their counsel to evaluate the issues that might be raised on appeal, and help determine the best way to handle those issues.
 Mr. Kleven personally performs all of the necessary legal research, drafts all briefs, and handles any oral arguments.

 These are some of the civil appeals Mr. Kleven has briefed or argued.
+To view the available briefs, a pdf reader is needed; one can be downloaded from Adobe.

 Moreno, et al. v.
 Hanford Sentinel, Inc., et al.,(2009) 172 Cal.App.4th 1125, Case No. F054138 (certified for partial publication).
 The Fifth District reversed in part a Fresno County Superior Court order sustaining a demurrer in this case involving the republication of plaintiff's myspace.com posting.
 In the unpublished portion of the decision, the Court reversed the demurrer as to plaintiffs' claims for intentional infliction of emotional distress.
 In the published portion, the Court held that even temporary publication of the posting online destroyed plaintiffs' invasion of privacy claims.
 Mr. Kleven briefed and argued the case.
 You can read the Appellant's Opening Brief here, and the full opinion here.